rudfoss/practical-react-with-typescript/README.md

 git clone https://github.com/rudfoss/practical-react-with-typescript.git react-workshop
 ```

+👀 We will be cloning the repository again at the start of the course as there may be change to the repository by that time.
+You can clone and test the project to verify that everything works.

-Open a terminal at the root folder of the repository and run the `init` command:
+It might be tempting to open your IDE immediately and point it to the folder you just created, but I recommend that you first open a terminal at the root folder of the repository and run the `init` command:

 ```bash
  # Some scripts can be run using pnpm [script name], but init is already a pnpm command so we need to add 'run' before the script name